Framingham High School: Academics

 In the late 1990s, Framingham High School was labeled underperforming.
 Through multiple school reforms in the early and mid 2000s, Framingham High dramatically increased their MCAS (Massachusetts state graduation assessment) scores and the number of students taking Advanced Placement courses increased.
-In recent years, Framingham High has been labeled an "over-performing" school on standardized assessments, compared to other districts of similar student populations.
+In recent years, Framingham High has been labeled an "over-performing" school on standardized assessments compared to other districts of similar student populations.
 In 2008, Framingham High was ranked by Newsweek in the top 500 high schools in the United States.

 Framingham High School has received press for its success with students in the English as a Second Language Program.
-Noting that 69 percent of Framingham students are considered proficient in English after three or more years and the school has higher graduation rates and MCAS scores than most other districts with large groups of English-learners.
+69 percent of Framingham students are considered proficient in English after three or more years and the school has higher graduation rates and MCAS scores than most other districts with large groups of English-learners.
 Only 17 percent of Framingham's English Language Learners drop out of school, half that of districts with similar demographics.
-Part of this successes is attributed to Framingham's use of a provision in the Massachusetts law by having parents waive their right to an all-English education.
+Part of this success is attributed to Framingham's use of a provision in the Massachusetts law by having parents waive their right to an all-English education.
 In Framingham, very few parents of high schoolers have chosen the English-only option.

 Framingham High School has a unique co-teaching program, where most teachers at the school co-teach a course with a colleague from the same discipline.
 This helps reduce the student-teacher ratio in the classroom and intends to lead to greater faculty collegiality and collaboration.
-It contributed to the school's earning of Commonwealth Compass School designation.
+It contributed to the school's Commonwealth Compass School designation.

 Framingham High School also has several innovative programs for at-risk and struggling students, including Resiliency for Life, Step Up to Excellence, Mazie Mentoring Program, Academic Development Center (peer-to-peer school day tutoring) and the Phoenix Program, as well as the Thayer Campus, an alternative high school located in south Framingham.